• Bloglovin

 When we mailed out our wedding invitations, the RSVP postcards had a recipe card on the back that asked our guests to “please share a favorite family recipe.”
 We ended up collecting 68 time-tested family recipes that filled my grandma’s wooden recipe card box to the brim.
 Occasionally we flip through them, quizzing each other on dishes based on the ingredients.
 Yet for some reason I’ve still only shared one of the recipes with you (Lana’s BEST EVER Mac & Cheese).
 Let’s change that.

-Starting with these Healthy Nutella Pistachio Truffles that I adapted from one of these recipes and a (free!) downloadable RSVP Recipes cookbook I made using my new Sprout.
+Starting with these Nutella Pistachio Truffles that I adapted from one of these recipes and a (free!) downloadable RSVP Recipes cookbook.

 Healthy Nutella Truffles